21 Jan AI Adoption in Marketing: B2B Survey

 The choice to use AI marketing isn’t about confusion, lack of understanding, and lack of confidence about AI software performance.
 When AI software companies push technology too much, they create confusion, insecurity and doubt.
 Best to keep it simple.

 Do B2B marketers need to know the difference between machine learning, deep learning, autonomous decisions, and predictive modeling?
 Studies show most B2B marketers expect that AI will improve their revenue and customer engagement so delving into deep tech will only turn them off.
 And more actual successes are being reported.
+That might be all that’s required.

 B2B marketers real world problems are about low market reach and online visibility, their audience ignoring emails, their crappy, irrelevant website content, low conversion rates, customer turnover, along with excessive ad spend.
 And these are the challenges AI can assist with.